 The reason you need to know this is if a plant requires 160 growing days and you have 110 available to you in your area, you just don’t have enough frost free days to grow that plant.

 While a good “Indian summer” can offer 5 to 20 additional days to your growing season, there’s just no good way to know that will happen ahead of time.
 It’s always best to plan for your average growing season.

-Your primary gardening efforts of what to plant in your garden should focus on things that are known to do well in your area.
+Your primary gardening efforts of what to plant in your garden should focus on things that are known to do well in your area and growing season.

 Your Zone Doesn’t Matter In Gardening!